Article: Opening the Doors to the Self – Dreams

 In practice, it is useful to explore dream images from both standpoints.
 This is because, as mentioned, these images have a habit of shifting category.
 In this dream, the jungle – a wild and unconfined place, much like the subconscious – is a classic archetypal image.
 In this case, she did feel like the jungle was wild and unconfined, so the archetypal reading of it is valid here.
 However, she could have grown up in a jungle and found it to be a safe haven; in this case the classic archetypal meaning would have led us away from the path of understanding rather than toward it.
 This is why it is so important to check the nature of archetypal imagery against the language of each individual’s subconscious.

 Beyond the information gained through the affect bridge, the body bridge, the use of archetypal and personally-understood symbols and the transformation of identity, dreams can provide more maps.
 These are maps to some of the issues which contribute to the way in which a person has been separated from his sense of self.
 These guides are especially valuable when someone has had to deeply sever connections to the self due to severe abuse.
-In this dream, I was given concrete information about the severity, genesis, and depth of this woman's dislocation from herself in a few sentences.
+Through Patti’s dream, I was given concrete information about the severity, genesis, and depth of her dislocation from herself in a few sentences.
 However, although this information had been lost to the conscious mind, the unconscious mind had preserved it in a way which needs only a little understanding to decipher.

 Her issue was a karmic one, a generational thread handed down to her parents from their own parents.
 Because of her parents’ inability to make the extent of the damage of their own acculturation conscious, they created the same damage in their child.
 (The person who had her father’s job before him had left the family the house.)

-One source of her disconnection from her self was her mother's scorn and need to control her daughter's reality.
-(She found an arbor which she imagined planting beautiful vines on, but her mother told her that this was a very bad idea and that she had different plans for the place).
+One source of her disconnection from her self was her mother’s scorn and need to control her daughter’s reality.
+(She found an arbor which she imagined planting beautiful vines on, but her mother told her that this was a very bad idea and that she had different plans for the place.)

 One path to reconnection to herself is through connecting with her feminine nature and the power of nature.
-(She walked around the yard and beautiful women emerged from the jungle).
+(She walked around the yard and beautiful women emerged from the jungle.)

 The extent of her distress was hidden from her (One took a ceramic heart from under her petticoat and handed it to her.)